TransUnion (TRU) Shares Up Despite Recent Market Volatility

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at TRU starting from RUSSELL HEATHER J, who sale 7,996 shares at the price of $57.41 back on Mar 24.
-After this action, RUSSELL HEATHER J now owns 31,535 shares of TransUnion, valued at $459,050 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at TRU starting from Skinner Todd C., who sale 25,989 shares at the price of $60.00 back on Mar 29.
+After this action, Skinner Todd C. now owns 28,749 shares of TransUnion, valued at $1,559,340 using the latest closing price.

-MAULDIN RICHARD DANE, the EVP – Operations of TransUnion, sale 7,250 shares at $60.63 during a trade that took place back on Mar 16, which means that MAULDIN RICHARD DANE is holding 24,805 shares at $439,604 based on the most recent closing price.
+RUSSELL HEATHER J, the EVP, Chief Legal Officer of TransUnion, sale 7,996 shares at $57.41 during a trade that took place back on Mar 24, which means that RUSSELL HEATHER J is holding 31,535 shares at $459,050 based on the most recent closing price.

 Stock Fundamentals for TRU